Rifle asked to pay more for senior meals program

 “I’m OK with $12,000,” Hostettler said.
 “But I’m worried about it going up.”

-Meanwhile, the county covers about 92% of all costs associated with the senior meals program, with a current annual cap set at $169,125.
+Meanwhile, the county covers about 92% of costs associated with the senior meals program, with a current annual cap set at $169,125.
 The county has offered a slight annual cap bump — $175,223 — for the 2022-2023 contract renewal.

 “I think the county’s pretty fixed on what money they have for this program,” Neu said.
 “And, from their perspective, they think they’re contributing plenty.”